KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ModuleToggleButton by balassy](https://github.com/balassy/MMM-ModuleToggleButton)

 1. No image found.
-2. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
-Move on to something better.
-5. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
-6. Recommendation: Replace eslintrc by new flat config.
+3. Recommendation: Replace eslintrc by new flat config.
-7. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-MonthlyCalendar by kolbyjack](https://github.com/kolbyjack/MMM-MonthlyCalendar)